Reaching an AIDS-Free Generation (RAFG) in Burundi

 - Ensuring HIV-positive men, women, and children on ART are virally suppressed.

-The RAFG activity is building the capacity of health district teams in the priority provinces to train and support facility-level QI teams to carry out continuous quality improvement (CQI) activities to optimize HIV testing services and improve yield.
-In addition, the Activity provides support at the national program level to develop an adequate and functional quality management system for care and treatment services.
+The RAFG Activity is building the capacity of health district teams in the supported provinces to train and support facility-level QI teams to carry out continuous quality improvement (CQI) activities to optimize HIV testing services and improve yield through the implementation of index testing approach, enhance the enrollment of new HIV positives cases on ART treatment, reinforce the use of optimized ARV regimens to improve continuity of treatment and viral load suppressed.
+In addition, the RAFG Activity provides support at the national program level to develop an adequate and functional quality management system for care and treatment services.

-- In August 2018, the QI team developed a CQI plan aligned with the project work plan.
-The goal of the CQI plan is to provide a continuous formal process for HIV service providers to help them develop and implement plans to identify, seek opportunities, and progressively improve the quality of HIV services.
+- The QI team developed annual CQI plans aligned with the project work plan and other gaps identified during assessments, regular supervision, and coaching visits.
+The goal of the CQI plan is to provide a continuous formal process to improve the quality of HIV services and to help health providers to identify gaps and area in need of improvements, find remediation actions, develop a QI plan and guide its implementation to progressively improve the quality of HIV services.

-- In September 2019, the project conducted a CQI assessment of HIV services offered in 36 project-supported sites within six provinces to measure the progress made in CQI of services provided to PLHIV and in meeting service standards in order to identify the performance gaps that will be addressed in the FY20 CQI plan.
-The CQI assessment found that 81% of the sites were scored ≥ 80% and 19% scored between 80 – 50%; only one site scored below 50%.
-Gaps in quality persist in the implementation of new strategies for test and treat, access to viral load testing, and viral load suppression.
+- During September 2021, the project conducted a CQI assessment of HIV services offered in 64 project supported sites within the 10 provinces to measure the progress made in CQI of services provided to PLHIV and in meeting service standards to identify the performance gaps that will be addressed the new CQI plan for FY22.
+The CQI assessment in FY21 found that 98.5% (63) sites evaluated scored ≥ 80% and 1.5% (1) site scored 78%, an improvement over the September 2019 CQI assessment which found that 81% of the sites were scored ≥ 80% and 19% scored between 80-50%; only one site scored below 50%.